ms/buildtogether.tech/automation/index.md

 One task you should add to your build system right at the start of the project is something that runs a <span g="style_checker">style checker</span> to make sure your code follows the team's formatting rules.
+(Style checkers are often called <span g="linter">linters</span> because an early one called `lint` looked for problems in C programs.)
 Some of these rules are as simple as "no method can be longer than 100 lines" or "class names must be written in CamelCase".
-Modern tools like [ESLint][eslint] for JavaScript, [Checkstyle][checkstyle] for Java, or [Black][black] for Python can do a lot
-more: they can find code that is never called, parameters that are never used, duplicated code that could be refactored, and a lot more.
+Modern tools like [ESLint][eslint] for JavaScript, [Checkstyle][checkstyle] for Java, or [Black][black] for Python can do a lot more: they can find code that is never called, parameters that are never used, duplicated code that could be refactored, and a lot more.
 Code reviews are much more straightforward when the code you're looking at is guaranteed to be clean, so if something violates style rules, treat it as a broken build.

 Style checkers are just one kind of <span g="static_analysis">static analysis</span> tool, since they work by parsing the source code for your